 The research mission of the Department of Anesthesiology is spread across three divisions.
 The Basic Science division includes principal investigators working out of three major laboratory spaces at Weill Cornell, and other principal investigators working collaboratively in laboratories at Rockefeller University and Memorial Sloan-Kettering Cancer Center.
-The Clinical Research division includes principal investigators conducting a range of grant-funded, industry-funded, and departmentally-funded multi-institutional and single-institutional trials.
+The Anesthesia Trials Group includes principal investigators conducting a range of grant-funded, industry-funded, and departmentally-funded multi-institutional and single-institutional trials.
 The Center for Perioperative Outcomes conducts clinical and informatics studies using both large-scale population databases and data derived from local Weill Cornell data systems.

 In these pages you will find descriptions of our laboratories and research faculty, links to our publications, and information on our Van Poznak Resident Research Scholar Program and postdoctoral fellow opportunities.
 We welcome your interest and enquiries.